cmdalbem/portfolio/src/pages/meu-corre/index.md

 * **Data as empowerment for advocacy**: The project revealed how structured data collection could shift the narrative about gig work from anecdotal grievances to evidence-backed advocacy.
 By providing delivery workers with actionable insights (such as the true cost of their per-delivery earnings and platform-specific performance), the project underscored the potential for data-driven conversations about fair compensation, worker protections, and better working conditions.

-* **Behavioral barriers to financial management**: Even when workers recognized the importance of tracking their finances, psychological barriers often prevente consistent habits.
+* **Behavioral barriers to financial management**: Even when workers recognized the importance of tracking their finances, psychological barriers often prevent consistent habits.
 Insights from user research revealed the need for ultra-simple interfaces with powerful features that didn't just rely on rational arguments but tapped into behavioral nudges, such as goal tracking and positive reinforcement.

 * **Otherness over empathy**: Involving delivery workers in the testing and design process wasn't just a "best practice" but a necessity since these were people with social backgrounds drastically different from ours.
 However, this collaboration presented challenges — balancing worker participation with their demanding schedules required creative approaches and deep respect for their time.
 Moreover, it highlighted the power imbalances inherent in design discussions and how those needed to be actively mitigated (see more on ).